-‘Falsely implicated for political gains’, Chandrababu Naidu tells court a day after arrest
+‘Falsely implicated for political gains,’ Chandrababu Naidu tells court a day after arrest

 Naidu is the chief architect and conspirator of the alleged scam, the remand report alleged, reported The Indian Express.
 It also alleged that he was involved in a criminal conspiracy with the intention of fraudulent misappropriation or otherwise conversion for own use, disposal of property which was under the control of a public servant, besides engaging in cheating, forging documents and destroying evidence.

-The investigating agency also alleged in its remand report that Naidu was non-cooperative during questioning and replied vaguely saying he did not remember certain issues.
+The investigating agency also alleged in its remand report that Naidu did not cooperate during questioning and replied vaguely saying he did not remember certain issues.

 Besides sections of the Prevention of Corruption Act, Naidu has been charged under the sections of the Indian Penal Code dealing with the offences of criminal conspiracy, public servant disobeying law, public servant framing an incorrect document, cheating, forgery, causing disappearance of evidence and offering bribe to a public servant.